It all started in 2013-2014, when I went through the darkest few months of my life.

 - You will end up homeless

 The stories went on and on.
-What I did was face my worst fear.
-I imagined the worst case scenario, and I felt it fully.
+What did was to imagine the worst case scenario, and I felt it fully.
 I welcomed it.

 I smiled at the fear, because it was a movie in my mind.
 I could recoil, or I could embrace.
 I chose to embrace.